LukeX19/movie-application/README.md

-# Getting Started with Create React App
+# MovieFinder - Small React Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is small project is my first React Application.
+It also uses the OMDb API for fetching information about movies.

 ## Available Scripts